syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 ### Exporting SfSpreadsheet to PDF

-For exporting SfSpreadsheet to pdf, the following references need to be added in your application.
+The following references need to be added in your application for exporting SfSpreadsheet to pdf.

 <table>
 <tr>